-« Pascale Berthelot is a musician with a sensitivity, and I would have to say an extraordinary sensitivity.
+« Pascale Berthelot is a musician with a sensibility, and I would have to say an extraordinary sensitivity.
 Music is for her an experience of mind and body, an everyday transcendence. » Gérard Pesson, composer.

-Pascale Berthelot graduated from the Conservatoire National Supérieur de Musique et de Danse de Lyon in Piano, Analysis and Interpretation of the repertory of the 20. & 21 Century.
-She was mainly studying with Bernard Flavigny (scholar of Alfred Cortot and Serge Koussevitzky), Eric Heidsieck and Claude Helffer.
+As a pianist, she was mainly studying with Bernard Flavigny (scholar of Alfred Cortot and Serge Koussevitzky), Eric Heidsieck and Claude Helffer.
 She was receiving grants from Centre Acanthes and the Fondazione Giorgio Cini – Archivio Luigi Nono (Venice).

 Invited to live two years at Villa Medici just after her studies, she was initiating many collaborations with artists from different medium and many art projects.
 With the complicity of Bruno Racine and Marie-Christine Labourdette, she organized the renovation and inauguration of the grand-pianos Gaveau, Erard and Pleyel of this prestigious house.